gsoft-inc/wl-extensions-mongo/README.md

 ```

 By default, some commands such as `isMaster`, `buildInfo`, `saslStart`, etc., are ignored by our instrumentation.
 You can either ignore additional commands or undo the ignoring of commands by modifying the `MongoClientOptions.Telemetry.DefaultIgnoredCommandNames` collection.
+Additionally, subscribing to more granular driver diagnostic events can be done by setting `MongoClientOptions.Telemetry.CaptureDiagnosticEvents` to `true`.

 ## Index management